amy-caruana/amy-caruana/README.md

 # 👋 Welcome!

 ## 🚀 About Me
 Hi there!
-I'm **Amy**, a passionate Full-Stack Developer with a keen interest in web and software development.
+I am a passionate Full-Stack Developer with a keen interest in web and software development.
 Currently diving into **Blazor** to enhance my skill set and bring fresh ideas to life.

 ## 💻 What I Do
 - 🌱 I’m continually exploring new technologies and building projects.